 The Physics of Low-Dimensional Structures

 The course provides an overview of theory, experiments and applications of so-called low-dimensional structures.
 Low-dimensional structures are artificial materials that are engineered on the nanoscale so that electrons are confined to move in only two, one or zero dimensions.
-The quantum effects that arise because of this confinement drastically influences the transport and optical properties of such structures, which can be harnessed to realize quantum devices.
+The quantum effects that arise because of this confinement drastically influence the transport and optical properties of such structures, which can be harnessed to realize quantum devices.

 Crystal Growth and Semiconductor Epitaxy